Tier Policy v1 Calibration (Pilot + Method)

 Key idea.
 Keep the budget

-max_capsfixed (e.g., 5 for Balanced); tune per-family κ so a clean baseline produces ≤ that many WARNs per run under BH.
+max_capsfixed (e.g., 5 for Balanced); tune per-family κ so clean baselines stay inside that budget under the published multiple-testing policy.
 Do not enable an absolute clamp in Balanced.

 -